-The light curves of SNe 2009dc, 2011aa, and 2012dn are shown in Figure 1.
+The light curves of SNe 2009dc, 2011aa and 2012dn are shown in Figure 1.
 Swift observations of SN 2009dc began near maximum light so the curves monotonically fade, but all appear qualitatively very similar, including the crossing points of the different filters.
 The evolution of SN 2011aa, though, is much slower.
 We show in Figure 2 that it has a similar decay rate in b and v as SN 2001ay, "the most slowly declining type Ia supernova" (Krisciunas et al. 2011).
 The UV light curves are also broader than those of normal SNe Ia, most of which have very similar post-maximum light curve shapes in the NUV (Immler et al. 2006; Milne et al. 2010).
-We parameterize the light curves of SNe 2011aa and 2012dn by their peak magnitudes and by Δm{15} , which is the number of magnitudes that fade in the 15 days following maximum light in that same band.
-The peak is determined by stretching a template light curve to the data between 5 days before and 5 days after maximum light. Δm{15} is determined by stretching a template light curve to the data between 2 days before and 15 days after maximum light to the data and interpolating from the stretched template.
-The UV templates (with uvw1 template also being used for u band due to its similar light curve shape) come from SN 2011fe (Brown et al. 2012a) and B and V from MLCS2k2 (Jha et al. 2007).
-We note that for very broad SNe such as some of these, the measurement
+We parameterize the light curves of SNe 2011aa and 2012dn by their peak magnitudes and by Δm{15} , the number of magnitudes they fade in the 15 days following maximum light in that same band.
+The peak is determined by stretching a template light curve to the data between 5 days before and 5 days after maximum light. Δm{15} is determined by stretching a template light curve to the data between 2 days before and 15 days after maximum